scholarslab/scholarslab.github.io/collections/_posts/2011-12-01-projection-lessons-in-maps.md

 title: Projection Lessons in Maps
 category: blog
 tags:
-- Geospatial and Temporal
+- geospatial and temporal
-- Visualization and Data Mining
+- visualization and data mining
 - gis
 - map
-- Social Sciences
+- social sciences
 ---

 For many years, I have used the following map in my presentations.